Aliases for CD207 Gene

 GeneCards Summary for CD207 Gene

 CD207 (CD207 Molecule, Langerin) is a Protein Coding gene.
 Diseases associated with CD207 include birbeck granule deficiency and langerhans cell sarcoma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include carbohydrate binding and mannose binding.
 An important paralog of this gene is CLEC4D.

 UniProtKB/Swiss-Prot for CD207 Gene